Frequently asked questions

 Microdata are confidential data which contain information about individual statistical units, for example individual persons.
 The current legal framework enables access to anonymised microdata available at Eurostat for scientific purposes only.

 More information can be found on the page Access to microdata.

 We do not refuse permission to webmasters who want to place links to Eurostat's homepage on their web pages.
 We would appreciate notification if you do so.
 The same applies to deep links (those pointing to a page other than the home page).
-You should remember that the deeper the link, the higher the possibility that one day the page will not be available anymore.
+You should remember that the deeper the link, the higher the possibility that some day the page might not be available anymore.
 (More information)

 Eurostat publishes a wide range of publications.
 Most of them are available in English only, but some are also available in other languages.